"The unexamined life is not worth living." — Socrates

 Why Philosophy and Religion?

-Our program and its faculty represent a variety of scholarly interests in philosophy and religion.
+Our religion and philosophy degree program and its faculty represent a variety of scholarly interests in philosophy and religion.
 Philosophy and religion majors develop valuable skills in thinking carefully and communicating clearly about complex issues, and they tend to score higher in standardized exams for graduate school and professional programs.
 Studying philosophy and religion can also lead to greater personal fulfillment.

 Our program is designed to help you achieve the following important advantages:

-- Sought-after Skills.
+- Sought-after Durable Power Skills.
 You will acquire critical reading, writing, and thinking skills, as well as oral communication and team building skills, which are essential to success in other disciplines and the workplace.

 - Personal Fulfillment.
 According to Aristotle, all people "by nature desire understanding," and in seeking understanding, we seek the "kinds of causes and principles whose science is wisdom."
 Therefore, the study of philosophy and religion is a natural, rewarding, and even necessary part of human existence.